 When the run is strong, hooligan can be caught most any time.
 But in intertidal areas, it may be more productive for an hour or two on either side of high tide.
-Hooligan are weak swimmers, and choose slower rivers.
+Hooligan are weak swimmers and choose slower rivers.
 They are usually found along the bottom of the water column, where the riverbed structure slows the current somewhat.

-What Can You do With Hooligan?
+What Can You Do With Hooligan?

 Dipnetting hooligan is a lot of fun, and it's easy to overcommit and bring home too many.
 If you're just getting started hooligan fishing, take the conservative approach of killing only a small number of fish to sample before loading up on them (you might not like them).
 Hooligan flesh is very soft and does not generally keep well in the freezer.
 There are several ways to prepare them.
 Most people agree that hooligan eaten the day they are caught are at their best.
-After that you're looking at smoking, freezing, canning, pickling, or rendering into oil.
+After that, you're looking at smoking, freezing, canning, pickling, or rendering into oil.
 The rendered oil is an acquired taste; it has a very strong aroma that is appealing to some people and repulsive to others.

-Perhaps the two most common methods of preparing whole fish is to fry them or smoke them.
+Perhaps the two most common methods of preparing whole fish are to fry them or smoke them.
 Begin by heading and gutting the fish, cleaning out the kidney (the black line up against the spine inside the body cavity).
 The most efficient way of doing this is with a pair of kitchen shears.
 Bread them with seasoned flour or cornmeal and fry them in cooking oil.

 An excellent article by Elizabeth D. Nobmann, entitled, "Nutrient Value of Alaska Native Foods" goes into detail regarding the nutritional value of hooligan as a whole food, smoked, or rendered into oil.
 It can be found at this link.